sarthak-choudhary/Folks-Server/README.md

 Example:
 ```
 {
-    "id_token" : "this sholud be replaced by a valid id token received from google oauth playground before it expires"
+    "id_token" : "this sholud be replaced by a valid id token received from google oauth playground before it expires",
+    "fcmToken" : "fcm-token-value"
 }
 ```
 Response of this will same as signup and login view, if the user is new to the database it will create a new user otherwise will fetch the existing user.